 Contact Paige at: firstname.lastname@example.org 317.232.1279

-Sarah plans, organizes and directs the delivery of technical assistance and financial assistance through grant programs, conferences, workshops, and other services statewide.
-Her areas of focus include: Arts Education, Individual Artists, Poetry Out Loud, the Poet Laureate.
-She also oversees the PACE (Partnering Arts, Communities & Education) Program.
+This position plans, organizes and directs the delivery of technical assistance and financial assistance through grant programs, conferences, workshops, and other services statewide.
+The areas of focus include: Arts Education, Individual Artists, Poetry Out Loud, the Poet Laureate.
+This position also oversees the PACE (Partnering Arts, Communities & Education) Program.

 OPEN, Community Development Manager & Accessibility Coordinator